iluvjava/Maths/Notebook 2.0/AMATH 503/Frobenius Method.md

 1. $s$ has 2 integer solutions.
 2. $s$ is the repeated root of a solution.

-When we solve for second order ODEs, we want 2 solution associated 2 constants where 2 constatns are linear independent.
+When we solve for second order ODEs, we want 2 solution associated 2 constants where 2 constants are linear independent.
 And that will form the full solution for the ODEs.

 But when this scenario for $s$ happened, we can not because the solution we had or $y(x)$ will be linear dependent.